Posted in: Business newsLast update: 20/07/20

-There are security controls which evaluate patterns of vote buying, fake or suspicious accounts, IP manipulation, frequency of voting, etc. You can read a description of each of these security controls, and its associated alert, in this link.
+There are security controls that evaluate patterns of vote-buying, fake or suspicious accounts, IP manipulation, frequency of voting, etc. You can read a description of each of these security controls, and its associated alert, in this link.

 In addition to these 11 security controls, two extra systems have been added to help prevent fraud: